 In addition, the book British Tea and Coffee Cups by Steve Goss is particularly helpful should you choose to collect strictly British-made china.

 So today as you set your table, why not dig out these treasured teaware sets.
-Remember, teacups and saucers are never alone at the tea table, they always invite their friends to join them.
+Remember, the tea cups and saucer set is never alone at the tea table, they always invite their friends to join them.

-For more information on accessories to go with your Teacups and Saucers, check out this article on some different tea accessories on the market.
+For more information on accessories to go with your collection, check out this article on some different tea accessories on the market.